 Jill Arnold was interviewed by Molly Redden in this October 2017 article on cesarean rates and placenta accreta along with Dr. Elliott Main, Dr. Neel Shah and Dr. Flavia Bustreo.
 Redden highlighted the story of a woman from Mississippi named Carmen Walker who experienced placenta accreta after five cesareans during her sixth pregnancy.

-In their ongoing investigation into maternal mortality in the United States, Adriana Gallardo and Nina Martin quoted Kristen Terlizzi's advice on choosing a provider.
+In their ongoing investigation into maternal mortality, Adriana Gallardo and Nina Martin quoted Kristen Terlizzi's advice on choosing a provider.